-PrestaShop is an open-source e-commerce solution.
-With more than 270,000 running instances it is one of the top 10 most used content management systems in the Web1.
+With more than 270,000 running instances, PrestaShop it is one of the top 10 most used content management systems in the Web.
 Additionally to the classical software download, PrestaShop Ready offers to rent an online shop and to get administrative access to pre-hosted PrestaShop instances.
 From the perspective of attackers these e-commerce systems are very attractive targets because thousands of customers enter sensitive payment information.

 The vulnerability was detected within 643,000 lines of code in only 8 minutes.